Pac-Mania: Ports

 Pac-Mania arrived on all of the major 8- and 16-bit systems in Europe in 1988, which were Amiga and Atari ST in October, Commodore 64 later that year, and Amstrad CPC, MSX and ZX Spectrum in December.
 The conversions were designed and ported by Teque Software, then composed of the duo Peter Harrap and Shaun Hollingworth, and the games were published by Grandslam Entertainment.
-The same company developed an Acorn Archimedes port, which was published by Domark in 1991.
-Sharp Corporation developed and released the game for its X68000 in early 1989.
+Grandslam also developed an Acorn Archimedes port, which was published by Domark in 1991.
+Sharp Corporation developed and published a port of the game for its X68000 computer in early 1989.
 Namco also released an MSX2 port of the game in mid-June that year.

 Pac-Mania was later ported to the Nintendo Entertainment System in late 1990 and the Master System and Sega Genesis in 1991 by Tengen.
-All three were released in North America, with the Master System port published by TecMagik.
-The Genesis port was outsourced to Sculptured Software.
+The Genesis version was released in North America and Europe, while the NES version was exclusive to North America and the Master System port (developed and published by TecMagik) was exclusive to Europe.
+The Genesis port was outsourced to Sculptured Software, while the NES port was outsourced to Westwood Studios.

 Reception

-In Japan, Game Machine listed Pac-Mania on their December 15, 1987 issue as being the fifth most-successful table arcade unit of the month.
+In Japan, Game Machine listed Pac-Mania as the fifth most successful table arcade unit of December 1987.
 In North America, Atari sold 1,412 arcade cabinets in 1987, earning about $2.82 million ($ million adjusted for inflation) in cabinet sales.

 Entertainment Weekly gave the Genesis version a B− in 1991.

+Polish magazine Top Secret gave the NES version 5 out of 5 checks, commending the music, graphics, the comical cut scenes and the ability to jump.

 The game was runner-up in the category of Best Coin-Op Conversion of the Year at the Golden Joystick Awards, behind Operation Wolf.